codin-son/handeye_calibration_ros2_sim/README.md

 ## Example usage

 Here we provide an example usage with KUKA LBR robot.
 We used the [lbr_fri_ros2_stack](https://github.com/lbr-stack/lbr_fri_ros2_stack).

-At the time of development, we used [Humble v2.0.0](https://github.com/lbr-stack/lbr_fri_ros2_stack/releases/tag/humble-v2.0.0) of the driver.
+***At the time of development, we used [Humble v2.0.0](https://github.com/lbr-stack/lbr_fri_ros2_stack/releases/tag/humble-v2.0.0) of the driver.
 We are just aware that the way the commands to run the KUKA simulation have changed.
-Please adapt the command lines if necessary.
+Please adapt the command lines wherever necessary.***

 ### 1. Add the camera description files